Allegheny-College-Science-310-F2018/lab4-cs310f2018/README.md

 can preview the contents of a committed Markdown file by clicking on the name of the file in your GitHub repository.

 The second part of the assignment invites your team to develop a motion detection system with the ability to recognize human body/faces.
-You will utilize one of thepre-trained supervised learning algorithms available in OpenCV.
+You will utilize one of the pre-trained supervised learning algorithms available in OpenCV.

 Available for download under releases, the carefully formatted assignment sheet for this part of the project provides more details